 And yes, there is a bigger version too, which could work as a bookcase/storage unit too.
 But the proportions are designs for your 12-inch vinyl records.

 You get the same midcentury modern look and room for your player on top but with the bonus of six large storage areas for your vinyl.
 So lending itself well to a larger collection and, again, without compromising on style.

 The hard bit is deciding which one you want.
 Although to make it easier, they are now in the sale.

-If you want the larger unit, that officially sells for £475, but again, if you add in the code WINTER you get the same big discount, with the price going down to around £308 if my maths is correct.
+If you want the larger unit, that officially sells for £499, but if you add in the code SAVE you get a big discount of 40 per cent, with the price going down to around £299 if my maths is correct.

 Of course, I have done a top 60 record storage units round-up, just in case you want to check out other options for your LPs and singles.
 There are plenty of good ones right now.